eclipse-edc/Technology-Aws/extensions/data-plane/data-plane-aws-s3/README.md

   when determining which objects to transfer.
 It allows for both multiple object transfers and fetching a single object when necessary.

-> Note: Using `folderName` or `objectPrefix` introduces an additional step to list all objects whose keys match the specified "filter" (folderName + objectPrefix).
+> Note: Using `folderName` or/and `objectPrefix` introduces an additional step to list all objects whose keys match the specified "filter".

 ### S3DataSink Properties and behavior